Vicente Ilustre: Colonization of Mindanao

 Philippine Commission Act No. 2408, authored by Ilustre, is an early example of Filipino legislation aimed at the colonization of Mindanao.
 The act, titled "An Act Providing a Temporary Form of Government for the Territory known as the Department of Mindanao and Sulu," was passed on July 23, 1914.
-The Preamble indicates that Filipinos reacted to American threats by developing laws modeled after American practices to unify the archipelago.
-It reflects the idea that Christian Filipinos would improve the Muslims and non-Christians of Mindanao and Sulu, mirroring the American colonial mission in the early 1900s.
+According to Stevens (2011), the Preamble indicates that Filipinos reacted to American threats by developing laws modeled after American practices to unify the archipelago.
+He further added that the act reflects the idea that Christian Filipinos would improve the Muslims and non-Christians of Mindanao and Sulu, which mirrors the American colonial mission in the early 1900s.

+In a 1915 interview with Ilustre regarding the formation of the Department of Mindanao and Sulu, he raised the issue that most of the appointed governors for the province and districts from the former Philippine Commission were all army officers, subjecting Muslims to an iron hand governance.
 The Muslim regions of the archipelago were organized by Philippine Commission Act No. 787 from 1903 until 1914.
 Ilustre’s Act recognized the role of tribal leaders, called datus, who operated under a district governor and received a government stipend.
 Datus handled justice for Muslims and Pagans, while cases involving Christians were managed by a higher court.